mikehdt/crystal-ui/README.md

 **No need for empty HTML comments!
 (With a few caveats)**

 I did feel this was an unfortunate shortcoming of the CSS Wizardry Grids, stemming from the way browsers treat whitespace when using `display: inline-block;`, which is not an issue when using systems that rely on floats.
-I really, really am not a fan of kludging HTML with empty comments to mitigate whitespace.
-But still, there are some amazing things you can do with inline blocks that simply cannot be achieved with floats -- vertical alignment of neighbours for example.
-Or automaitcally centring a set of grid items that aren't taking up the full width.
+I really, really am not a fan of kludging HTML with empty comments or other tag position trickery to mitigate whitespace.
+An ideal situation is to post-process all HTML through a whitespace minifier if possible.
+Sometimes that isn't possible.
+But even with the whitespace issues, there are some amazing things you can do with inline blocks that simply cannot be achieved with floats - vertical alignment of neighbours for example.
+Or automatically centring a set of grid items that aren't taking up the full width.
 That means we need to deal with this whitespace problem *somehow*.

 Sorcery Grids gets around this by using CSS *rem*, or *root em* units.
 By setting the font size of grid containers to 0, and then resetting grid items to 1rem, whitespace is effectively negated.
 No need for blank comments littering your code, and no worries about integrating with a CMS that will create code you may not have precise control over.

-There are some considerations with *rem* units, so just remember that any relative styling you add to a grid item must use either a fixed unit like *px* -- though that isn't recommended -- or *rem* units.
+There are some considerations with *rem* units, so just remember that any relative styling you add to a grid item must use either a fixed unit like *px* - though that isn't recommended - or *rem* units.

 The biggest challenge is Android support, as described near the top of this readme.